It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-While the meats that you mention will be leaner than such red meats, it's a good idea to consume less of them with eating more fish.
-A good rule of thumb is to have fish or seafood about 3 times a week, red meat once and the other three days alternate between a vegetarian meal and poultry.
+While the meats that you mention will be leaner than such red meats, it's a good idea to consume less of them as well as eating more fish.
+A good rule of thumb is to have fish or seafood about 3 times a week, red meat once (yes, game such as venison, goat, or buffalo are considered red meat) and the other three days alternate between a vegetarian meal and poultry.

 Thanks for writing,